visnup/Minimal-Status-Bar/README.md

  - Latest

    This will follow the latest versions of Safari, meaning if Safari changes look and feel, this will match only the latest.
-You might try older versions if you're trying to match older Safari versions.
+You might try [previous revisions][4] if you're trying to match older Safari versions.

 Contributors